Yvette Rees

-Yvette Rees (22 May 1924 Swansea, Wales – 1993 in Ealing, London) Born ‘Eiros Yvette Rees’, was a Welsh actress who appeared in many TV series and several noteworthy films in the 1960s.
-She trained at RADA, and graduated in 1949.
-In the mid-1970s she moved to Australia where she continued to work on TV and film until 1979 when she appears to have retired.
-She is perhaps best remembered for her memorable role in 1964's Witchcraft as the witch Vanessa Whitlock who returns from the grave to avenge being buried alive several hundred years previously.
+Yvette Rees (22 May 1924 – 1993), born Eiros Yvette Rees, was a Welsh actress who appeared in many TV series and several noteworthy films in the 1960s.

+Born in Swansea, she trained at RADA, graduating in 1949.
+She is perhaps best remembered for her memorable role in 1964's Witchcraft as the witch Vanessa Whitlock, who returns from the grave to avenge being buried alive several hundred years previously.
+In the mid-1970s she moved to Australia, where she continued to work on TV and film until 1979, when she appears to have retired.
-Yvette is also the grandmother of stuntman Ben Smith-Petersen.
-Through her son Simon, who also worked in TV and cinema.

 She was married to Morten Smith-Petersen.
+Through her son Simon, who also worked in TV and cinema, she was the grandmother of stuntman Ben Smith-Petersen.
+She died in Ealing in 1993.